-If you know when your audience will be scrolling through their feed, you can show up at the same time, with content they want to see.
+If you know when your audience will be scrolling through their Instagram feed, you can show up at the same time with content they want to see.

-In this post, we’ll look at what the research says about the ideal time to post and show you how to do research of your own to find the best time to post for your business.
+In this post, we’ll look at what the research says about the ideal time to post and show you how to do your research to find the best posting times for your business.
 We’ll also give you some tips on how to create content that captures attention.

 Let’s get started.

 Table of contents

 The best time to post on Instagram according to research

 Social media platform Later recently analysed 35 million Instagram posts (excluding Reels and IGTV).
 They found that, overall, the best time to post on Instagram (in local time) is 6 am and the best days are Saturday and Sunday.

 This is a huge shift from last year’s data, which noted that the best posting day and time was Wednesday between 9 am and 11 am EST. How can this be explained?
 Quite simply—Instagram has changed their algorithm.

 Instead of placing a high level of importance on posting when your audience is actually online, it’s now more important to post when there’s less competition (i.e. the early morning).Looking at the best times for each day, the data breaks down like this: